-Aprovecho is a non-profit organization located on a beautiful forty-acre land trust outside of Cottage Grove, Oregon.
-Aprovecho, which means “I make best use of” in Spanish, gained its name from the spirit of a sustainable approach to resource use in the creation and sustenance of human culture that the early founders observed in their international development work.
-In 1981, this group founded an organization dedicated to the investigation of sustainable human settlement in North America, and found their place in the foothills of the Coast Range of Oregon.
+Aprovecho is a non-profit organization located on a beautiful forty-acre land trust outside of Cottage Grove, Oregon occupying the traditional territory of the Kalapuya people.
+Aprovecho, which can sometimes be interpreted as “I make best use of” in Spanish, gained its name from the spirit of a sustainable approach to resource use in the creation and sustenance of human culture that the early founders observed in their international development work. ** In 1981, this group founded an organization dedicated to the investigation of sustainable human settlement in North America, and found their place in the foothills of the Coast Range of Oregon.
 Today, Aprovecho’s land and its community of educators is a regional resource for researching, demonstrating, and educating the techniques and strategies of sustainable living.

 Aprovecho is located on 40 acres in the foothills of the Coast Range in Oregon.
 Most of the campus is forested with a mixture of Douglas and Grand Fir, Incense Cedar, and Madrone and managed as part of out sustainable … Continue reading →